Back to Delaware

 What This Bill Does

-Changes the minimum age to work as a bartender from 21 to 18 years old.
+• Lowers the minimum age to sell or serve alcoholic drinks from 21 years old to 18 years old.

-Requires that bartenders aged 18, 19, or 20 must be supervised by someone who is at least 21 years old while working behind the bar.
+• Requires a person aged 18, 19, or 20 who prepares mixed drinks to be directly supervised by someone at least 21 working behind the bar with them.

-Prohibits anyone under 21 from entering or working in taverns and taprooms that offer sexually oriented entertainment.
+• Prohibits anyone under age 21 from entering or working in taverns or taprooms that offer sexually oriented entertainment.

 Who It Names or Affects

-People aged 18, 19, or 20 who want to work as bartenders
+• People aged 18 to 20 who want to work as bartenders or servers in Delaware

 Terms To Know